iladan0/TopicMod/README.md

-bertopic-app
+TopicMod: Topic Modeling on Google Maps Reviews
 ==============================

 # Project description:
-bertopic-app is intended to scrap googlempas reviews and apply topic modeling techniques on them,
+This app is intended to scrap googlempas reviews and apply topic modeling techniques on them,

 It contains 4 sous-packages : scraping, topicmodeling, EDA (exploratory data analysis) and webapp